-Sheriff’s Office asking help to identify woman in death investigation
+Sheriff’s Office asking for help to identify woman in death investigation

 MADISON COUNTY, Ala. – The Madison County Sheriff’s Office is asking for help identifying a body found in a wooded area around Low Gap Road and Cave Spring Road just before noon Thursday.
 The Office has released the following information in hopes it will help identify the person.

-Note: UPDATE: Madison County authorities identified the body as 13-year-old Mariah Feit Lopez from Huntsville.
-Homicide investigation underway.